PLEASE READ GUIDELINES AND REQUIREMENTS BEFORE YOU DO YOUR EXPERIMENT.

 Youth Science Canada (YSC) endorses the 10 Principles that define animal use in a science fair setting outlined in the Use of Animals in Precollege Education by the American Association for Laboratory Animal Science.
 Participants and adult supervisors should be aware of these guidelines.
 For more details check out YSC guidelines: Use of Vertebrate Animals, Cephalopods, Decapods and Crustaceans in Research and the Use of Invertebrate Animals in Research.

 Choose the heading below that most closely matches the level of animal use you are planning in your project.
 Do not hesitate to Contact Us (Registrar/Ethics) for assistance before you begin your project.

 - have a backbone and spinal column or complex nervous system

 - include mammals, reptiles, amphibians, birds, fish, octopus squid and cuttlefish

 - embryos of the above.
 (Note: if embryos are hatched, the offspring must be reared normally.
 I not, all embryos must be destroyed by approved methods before 85% of normal incubation.

 Any use of the above requires

-- a RESEARCH PLAN FOR ANIMALS to be submitted BEFORE beginning the project and
+- a Use of Animals Research Plan to be submitted BEFORE beginning the project and

 You can do only the following types of experiments.